Linda-Annang/project-3-FO/README.md

 #Creating Security groups with *port 80 and 22 opened for ingress.
 ( test-sec-group )

 #creating key pair and ec2 iam role

-#provisioning 3 EC2 server with Ubuntu Free Tier
+#provisioning 3 EC2 server with Ubuntu
 Putting 2 in public subnet and 1 in private subnet
 ( test-compute-1, test-compute-2, test-compute-3)